brhutchins/wayther/README.md

 Wayther is written in Haskell, and uses the Aeson library to parse JSON data from the OpenWeatherMap API.

 ## Building
 Build dependencies are managed with Nix.
 If you're using direnv, just `direnv allow` the directory.
 Otherwise, run `nix-shell`.
-The `pure` flag is only necessary if you already have Haskell/Cabal installed, in which case the local packages can get overridden by the global ones.
+The `pure` flag is only necessary if you already have Haskell/Cabal installed, in which case the local packages can end up getting overridden by the global ones.

 ``` sh
 nix-shell --pure